csqjxiao/FlowScope/README.md

 Code in  FlowScope-AM1M2C:

-            designed for detecting money laundering with one two layers M1 and M2.
+            designed for detecting money laundering with two middle layers M1 and M2.

 for usage: